Ian Malcolm (Jurassic Park): Fictional character biography

 In Crichton's novel, Dr. Ian Malcolm, along with paleontologist Dr. Alan Grant and paleobotanist Dr. Ellie Sattler, is hired as a consultant by InGen CEO John Hammond to provide opinions on Jurassic Park, a theme park on the remote island of Isla Nublar that features genetically recreated dinosaurs.
 Malcolm is the most pessimistic about the idea of the park, feeling that Hammond and his scientists have not taken the time or effort to fully understand what they are creating.
 In particular, he points out that Hammond's assertion that the dinosaurs can be controlled through sterilization and managed breeding is foolish since there are far too many unpredictable variables where biology is concerned.

 During a tour of the park, disgruntled computer programmer Dennis Nedry shuts down power to the park to gain access to dinosaur embryos to sell to a rival.
 Nedry's actions cause the electrified fences to shut down as well, allowing the dinosaurs to escape from their paddocks.
 Malcolm is attacked by a Tyrannosaurus rex, which breaks his leg.
-Malcolm is found by game warden Robert Muldoon and Dr. Ellie Sattler and taken back to one of the lodges to be looked after by park veterinarian Gerry Harding.
+Malcolm is found by game warden Robert Muldoon and attorney Donald Gennaro and taken back to one of the lodges to be looked after by park veterinarian Gerry Harding.
 Harding administers morphine to Malcolm, who spends the rest of the incident ranting about science and philosophy while attempting to assist the other survivors.
 His condition continues to worsen, and by the time the Costa Rica Air Force arrives to Isla Nublar, Malcolm is said to have died from his injuries.

 In the sequel, The Lost World, it is revealed that the declaration of his death was premature, and Malcolm was able to be saved.
 Malcolm is upgraded to the main protagonist of the sequel, which begins with him giving a lecture on extinction and chaos theory.
 It is also stated that Malcolm used to date Sarah Harding, and they have remained friends.
 Malcolm and Sarah are approached by paleontologist Richard Levine, who wants him to help find a "Lost World".
 Though Malcolm refuses the offer many times, he eventually relents and travels to Isla Sorna.
 Malcolm injures his leg again during an encounter with another Tyrannosaurus, but survives.